Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Don't give him an inch: once Satan has your mind/etc. he can get your heart and the rest of you body Strategic locations: most ministers located where there are accessible churches, radio, & TV programs to every home while other nations are neglected, very few ministers trained to reach them while Satan is strategically using them to snare the souls of the ppl there
 ### Comm.s
-Very important; gain instruction & encouragement; enemy tries to sever these lines knowing they will res
+Very important; gain instruction & encouragement; enemy tries to sever these lines knowing they will result in failure on the battlefield
-- Satan:
+- Satan destroys comm.s by: Prevent you from pray & read God's word
+- so busy at war that u neglect comms w/ the commander -> easily defeated
+### Targets
+Moving (dangerous b/c they are offensive) & stationary Satan targets the moving targets, ppl who aggressively enter spiritual battlefield
+### Counterattacks
+"Satan counterattacks every offensive move made by believers: When you decide to pray more, read the Word of God, or enter a ministry"

+Frontal: direct; temptation